aiven/devportal/docs/products/redis/concepts/high-availability-redis.rst

-High availability in Aiven for Redis™*
+High availability in Aiven for Redis®*
 ======================================

-Aiven for Redis™* is available on a variety of plans, offering different levels of high availability.
+Aiven for Redis®* is available on a variety of plans, offering different levels of high availability.
 The selected plan defines the features available, and a summary is provided in the table below:

 .. list-table::
     :header-rows: 1